HaloTech-Co-Ltd/MonetDB_fdw/README.md

 #### Limits

-Primary Key or Unique key is required for DELETE and UPDATE operations.
+Primary Key is required for DELETE and UPDATE operations.

 #### Regression